bulib/dataWebsite/manage/nsf-data-management-plan.md

 After you've figured out the data types, the next step is to think about the data and metadata standards you'll be using.
 This section allows you to detail the specific file formats you'll be using and why you're using them.
 You'll also want to think about the metadata your data will need.

 What's metadata?
 Metadata is the information about your data that another research or future collaborator will need to use your data.
-This can include, but is not limited to, who created the data, when it was created, and a persistent identifier - like a DOI (digital object indentifier) or URL (universal resource locator).
+This can include, but is not limited to, who created the data, when it was created, and a persistent identifier - like a DOI (digital object identifier) or URL (universal resource locator).
 Other likely metadata includes your naming convention documentation, variables, when the data was created or collected, and data analysis documentation.
 The policy states:

 > the standards to be used for data and metadata format and content (where existing standards are absent or deemed inadequate, this should be documented along with any proposed solutions or remedies).